Vector Nematodynamics with Symmetry-driven Energy Exchange: The Lagrangian

-The 3D vector-based analog of the Lagrangian \eqref{elastK} can be constructed by imitating the latter in a straightforward way -- just replacing $\mathbf{n}$ by $\mathbf{q}$ and adding the algebraic term defining the modulus: $ \mathcal{L}=\alpha -\varrho^2+\mathcal{L}_q$, where $\alpha$ is the bifurcation parameter defining the transition to the anisotropic state at $\alpha >0$.
-The distortion-dependent part of the Lagrangian representing the elastic energy per unit volume in 3D is similar to its director-based analog \eqref{elastK}:
+The 3D vector-based analog of the Lagrangian \eqref{elastK} can be also constructed by imitating the latter in a chosen way while replacing $\mathbf{n}_i$ by $\mathbf{q}_i$ and adding the algebraic term defining the modulus: